reiner/massively/content/post/post.4.md

 In the media, «Züri wie neu» was often described as a [«sourpuss-app»](http://www.20min.ch/schweiz/zuerich/story/Die--Noergler-App--ist-ein-Erfolg-14633442).
 But is this really the case or can it be refuted?

-It would also be interesting to know how different factors, such as for example the weather, seasons, holidays, rein dates, major events or the ascent and descent of the O-bikes influence the reports.
+It would also be interesting to know how different factors, such as for example the weather, seasons, holidays, rein dates, major events or the ascent and descent of the O-bikes impact the reports.

 Furthermore, it could be helpful for the administration, if the category of the detail description could be automatically derived from the text and/or a picture in order to be assigned to the responsible office.
+The dataset is thus well suited for machine-learning based classification techniques.
 Or would it even be possible to predict certain damages by meshing the data up with different other open data (e.g. population structure, infrastructure or social media)?

 The data certainly invites to play around and come up with novel insights or unconventional ideas.
 For example in 2017 all report titles have been stored and colored according to its category and been put into one big poster for the exhibition [«Urban Data Patterns»](http://hahn-zimmermann.ch/projekte/urban-data-patterns).